Aviation Interior Specialists

 VICE PRESIDENT US OPERATIONS & eNGINEERING

-Steven has over 30 years of aircraft engineering experience which started with an engineering apprenticeship at Britannia Airways as an airframe engineer, moving to Monarch Aircraft Engineering in 1995 where he continued to carry out all types of aircraft maintenance, before transitioning into a Technical Services role as a reliability engineer.
-In 2005 Steven moved to the design department as a design engineer before being promoted to a cabin safety CVE.
-In 2013 Steven moved to the design office at Gulfstream Aerospace, taking up the position of the Chief of the Office of Airworthiness within their 21J Design Organisation.
+Steven has over 30 years of aviation experience starting as an apprentice at Britannia Airways, moving to Monarch Aircraft Engineering in 1995 as an airframe engineer before transitioning into the design department as a design engineer and cabin safety CVE.
+In 2013 Steven moved to Gulfstream Aerospace, taking up the position of the Chief of the Office of Airworthiness within their 21J Design Organisation.
 Steven joined the team at Percival Aviation in his current role in August 2018.